jw120/mal/impls/jw-typed-racket/README.md

 TODO
-- Transparent types for structs
+Done- Transparent types for structs
-- Should we have a sub-type for list with meta? (then how do we tell if we have a meta value)
+Done- Should we have a sub-type for list with meta? (then how do we tell if we have a meta value)
+- Re-think how to track spaces and comments in reader.
+Just using whitespace string confused by "" or " " etc
 - Get reader tests to pass